-Flavorful teriyaki wings are baked in the oven, then glazed with a simple low-sugar sauce.
-Easy and healthy!
+Flavorful teriyaki wings are baked in the oven, then glazed with a simple yet delicious low-sugar sauce.
+Easy and delicious!

-I love chicken wings, and this recipe is one of my favorite recipes to make.
-Teriyaki chicken wings combine two of my very favorite foods – crispy baked chicken wings and flavorful teriyaki sauce.
+I love chicken wings, and this recipe is one of my favorite wing recipes to make.
+It combines two of my very favorite foods – crispy baked chicken wings and flavorful teriyaki sauce.

 The combination of the fatty, crispy-skinned wings and the savory-sweet sauce is amazing.
 And since my entire family loves this dish, I make it quite often.